doc4d/docs/docs/Concepts/dt_boolean.md

 $tax:=$item.taxRate && ($item.price*$item.taxRate)
 ```

-`$tax` will be null if taxRate is null (or undefined), otherwise it will hold the result of the calculation.
+`$tax` will be NULL if taxRate is NULL (or undefined), otherwise it will store the result of the calculation.

 ### Short-circuit OR operator (||)

+The rule is as follows:

+If Expr1 is Falsy, the calculation returns Expr2
+If Expr1 is Truthy, Expr 2 is not evaluated and the calculation returns Expr1

 The following table summarizes the different cases and the value returned for the **||** operator: